Golders Green suspect involved in prior incident

 "London's Metropolitan Police did not immediately respond to a request for comment from NBC News."

-View all coverage: "Two Jewish men stabbed in London attack declared terrorist incident by police"Two men were stabbed in Golders Green, London, in an incident declared terrorist-related.
-A 45-year-old British national with a history of violence and mental health issues was arrested following a confrontation with police.
-Authorities are investigating a prior altercation and assessing potential links to broader security concerns.
+View all coverage: "Two Jewish men stabbed in London terror attack; suspect arrested, victims in stable condition"Two men were stabbed in north London, one seriously, in an attack declared a terrorist incident.
+The suspect, a British national with a history of violence and mental health issues, was arrested after a confrontation with police.
+Authorities are investigating a prior altercation and assessing online claims of responsibility.

 RTÉ — Other - Crime